 We offer a wide variety of immunizations, including the HPV vaccine, vaccines to prevent measles, mumps, and rubella, and the flu vaccine.

 Certain groups of people may need special vaccinations

 For example, first-year college students living in dorms should be immunized against meningitis.
 Travelers going abroad to foreign countries where diseases that aren't common in the United States exist, such as typhoid fever and yellow fever, may need additional vaccines before their trips.
 Measles, rubella, mumps and polio also may be a risk during foreign travel.

 Need help paying for your children's vaccines?

-A program called Vaccines for Children (VFC) provides free or low cost vaccines for eligible children, from birth to age 18.
+A program called Vaccines for Children (VFC) provides free vaccines for eligible children, from birth to age 18.
 For more information about the VFC program or childhood vaccines, call the Health Department at (845) 364-2662, or visit the American Academy of Pediatrics website.